 2. All relevant clauses in contracts and relevant clauses of general terms and conditions relating to the grid connection of existing power-generating modules subject to all or some of the requirements of this Regulation in accordance with Article 4(1) shall be amended in order to comply with the requirements of this Regulation.
 The relevant clauses shall be amended within three years following the decision of the regulatory authority or Member State as referred to in Article 4(1).

 3. Regulatory authorities shall ensure that national agreements between system operators and owners of new or existing power-generating facilities subject to this Regulation and relating to grid connection requirements for power-generating facilities, in particular in national network codes, reflect the requirements set out in this Regulation.

+4. The relevant system operator can not apply requirements other than defined in this regulation unless the national regulatory authority has evaluated and approved the requirements in consultation with relevant stakeholders.

 Article 72